yasir550/Limerick/README.md

 # Limerick

-This theme has been made by using grip property.
+This theme has been made by using grid property.